Buffden/diagram-sync/docs/providers/excalidraw/README.md

 # Excalidraw Provider

 Renders `.excalidraw` files using `@swiftlysingh/excalidraw-cli`.
-Supports SVG and PNG output — defaults to SVG.
+Output format is configurable — defaults to `svg`.
 Works on macOS, Linux, and Windows with no browser or Playwright required.

 ---